JLRosenkrantz/snakemake-hic/README.md

 # Hi-C Workflow

-Snakemake workflow for quality control (QC) and processing of Hi-C sequencing data.
-The pipeline produces a `.cool` file and TAD calls for the processed data.
-All commands used for QC and data processing are contained within the main `Snakefile`.

-This workflow follows the Hi-C processing steps established by Jake in the Carbone Lab (2024).
+Snakemake workflow for QC and processing of HiC data.
+Results in .cool, .mcool, .hic files and TAD calls for the data.
+All commands used to QC, and process hic-data are contained in the main Snakefile.
+This Snakemake workflow was streamlined and expanded by Jimi Rosenkrantz in 2025, following workflow established by Jake in Carbone lab in 2023.

 ---

 ## Requirements

 This workflow requires:
-- **Snakemake** (for workflow automation)
-- **Conda** (for environment management)
+•	**Conda** (for environment management)
+•	**Snakemake** and **git** (for workflow download and automation)

 ---